Q42/Q42Stats/README.md

 Collect stats for Q42 internal usage, shared accross multiple iOS projects.

-## Instalation
+## Installation

-1. Use SPM or CocoaPods to add  `Q42Stats` into your iOS project
+1. Use the Swift package manager to add  `Q42Stats` into your iOS project
 2. Implement your configuration and a SHA256 implementation (see reference implementations below)
 3. Include stats collection & submission in your AppDelegate/WindowSceneDelegate like so: